Jono997/dym-chart-tool/README.md

 Once you have made all the edits you want, click the `Check edit queue` button to bring up a list of all the edits you have added to the queue.
 These will run in order from top to bottom.
 Click the `Apply edits` button to run these edits and save the resulting chart to the output file specified.
 WARNING: If the output file already exists, it will be overwritten with no way to recover it.

-## Upcoming features
-I don't have time at the moment to make DynaMirror into the tool I want it to be.
-Several features are missing that I plan to add later once I have more time to work on it.
-These features include, but may not be limited to:
-- Adding an option to allow edits that would not be seen in Dynamix, which would allow for:
--- Swapping notes between side tracks during a portion of the chart regardless of track types -- Allowing note replacement on side tracks